hyperoslo/openid-token-proxy/README.md

 end
 ```

-Next, register the engine's callback-route (`/auth/callback`) as the redirect URL
+Next, register the engine's callback - `https://example.com/auth/callback` - as
-of your OpenID application on the issuer so that any authorization requests are
+the redirect URL of your OpenID application on the issuer so that any authorization
-routed back to your application.
+requests are routed back to your application.

 The proxy itself also needs to be configured with a redirect URL in order for it
 to know what to do with any newly obtained tokens.
 To boot back into a native